Biodiversity credits

 We’re really happy to report that we’ve made significant strides in creating and launching the biodiversity market.
 Primarily through ethical transfer of traditional ecological knowledge.

-Indigenous groups are 6% of the planet’s population, guarding 80% it’s biodiversity and conserving 31% of the planet’s land.
+Indigenous groups are 6% of the planet’s population, guarding an estimated 80% it’s biodiversity, and conserving 31% of the planet’s land.

-Our initial biodiversity methodology was certified by Cercarbono, and the first project is being tracked by Ecoregistry.
+Our initial biodiversity methodology was certified by Cercarbono, and tracked by Ecoregistry.
+International Carbon Registry (ICR) quickly adopted the unit, and their program is launching with interoperable standards.

-The credit uses the Savimbo unit.
+The credit uses the Interoperable Biodiversity unit (IBU).
 A cross-market negotiation that is interoperable with other types of biodiversity methodologies around the world!

 Now listing on international exchanges